ilmenit/RastaConverter/wiki/FAQ.md

 The converter uses advanced optimization algorithms that are nondeterministic and do not guarantee to find the optimal solution.
 Therefore it is better to run it a few times and to choose the output you like best.

+**Default Optimizer: LAHC (Late Acceptance Hill Climbing)**
+- Based on the [Late Acceptance Hill Climbing](https://www.sciencedirect.com/science/article/abs/pii/S0377221716305495) algorithm
+- Accepts a candidate if it beats the cost stored `/s` evaluations ago
+- More stable on plateaus and during marathon runs
+- Selected by default (`/optimizer=lahc`)

-**Primary Algorithm: DLAS (Diversified Late Acceptance Search)**
+**Alternative Optimizer: DLAS (Diversified Late Acceptance Search)**
 - Based on the [Diversified Late Acceptance Search](https://doi.org/10.1007/978-3-030-03991-2_29) algorithm
-- Provides fast convergence and good exploration of the search space
-- Uses history length controlled by the `/s` parameter

-**Alternative Algorithm: LAHC (Late Acceptance Hill Climbing)**
-- Based on the [Late Acceptance Hill Climbing](https://www.sciencedirect.com/science/article/abs/pii/S0377221716305495) algorithm
+- Diversifies moves by also tracking the best value seen in the history window
+- Often gets strong results quickly with small history lengths (e.g. `/s=3..5`)
+- Enable with `/optimizer=dlas`

+**Compatibility Mode: legacy**
+- Restores the original single-thread LAHC acceptance rule
-- Better for long runs and plateaus
+- Useful for reproducing historical runs or comparing with older releases
-- Can find improvements when DLAS gets stuck
+- Enable with `/optimizer=legacy`

 **Why nondeterministic?**
 The [search space](http://en.wikipedia.org/wiki/Candidate_solution) is huge and in most cases it is not possible to tell in reasonable time what is the best solution.
 The algorithms search only through some part of the search space and each time you run them, they try different areas.
 This nondeterministic nature actually helps avoid getting stuck in local optima.